0980991/BlueTeam/Network-plus/network-plus-notes.md

 - POint-to-Point
 - Een hub gebruikt een logische STAR-topology en physieke bus
 - Mesh (n*(n-1)/2) waar n d ehoeveelheid nodes zijn

+- An ad-hoc network is (a typically) wireless network that is created when there is a sudden need for a LAN in which each computer directly connects to eachother without a central hub.

 TCP/IP (DOD) model vs OSI model